 The perception of businesses traditionally has been that a business competitor is an enemy, who is out to take away your market and profits.
 Is this myth or reality?
 Well, there are two sides to this claim.
 It is a myth that your competition is the enemy, but a reality that they are competing with you for the same market.
 However, that market is usually not a small segment of the population.
 Same applies for your migration consultancy.
 In most cases, markets are so vast and complex that it requires many businesses to understand their agency relationship and service them.
 Moreover, it gives your potential clients the right to make their choices!

 In fact, the same people you are competing with can turn out to be your most valuable assets.
 By establishing an agency relationship with competitors, a migration consultancy can develop and expand their business network to function like a larger company or group.
-This will also contribute to foster your immigration agent management solution.

 Competition is always a good thing.
 It forces us to do our best.
 A monopoly renders people complacent and satisfied with mediocrity. – Nancy Pearcy